 17.1 Homecoming Cane Toss

-In fact, the origin seems lost in the mists of time.
+The origin of this myth is not certain.
 Most believe that it began with the arrival of the now-legendary Professor William Herbert Page from Ohio State University Law School during World War I. Some research suggests that a cane parade tradition may have existed at Ohio and was simply transplanted here.
-In the centennial history of the UW Law School written in 1968 by Scott Van Alstyne (68 Wis.
+In the centennial history of the UW Law School, written in 1968 by Scott Van Alstyne (68 Wis.
 L.R 329), Page denies that he had anything to do with the origin of the parade.
 He suggested that it already existed here when he arrived.

 Regardless, the cane parade, now known as the Cane Toss, and Herbie Page became inseparably linked during the 1930s.
-In the early years, the entire Law faculty accompanied the senior class and the parade took place between halves of the game.
-By the 1930s, the class voted on a faculty escort, an election regularly won by Professor Page!
+In the early years, the entire Law faculty accompanied the third-year class and the parade took place between halves of the game.

 By the time George Young became dean in 1958, custom dictated that the dean should lead the parade.
 Each dean has established particular ground rules for the parade.
 Cliff Thompson may have been responsible for a modification of the old tradition: it is now said that if the cane hangs up on the crossbar, the senior's first case will be settled to the satisfaction of both sides!

 All third-year students are encouraged to participate in this event.
-See also the Cane Toss section of Lore.
+To learn more, visit our Homecoming Cane Toss website.

 University of Wisconsin commencement events are designed to honor graduates and their families and to celebrate graduates' accomplishments.
 There are two ceremonies held for UW Law School graduates.
 The University of Wisconsin Law School Hooding Ceremony is often held on the Friday of UW-Madison Commencement Weekend at the Monona Terrace Community and Convention Center.
 This special event is exclusively for UW Law School graduates and their guests.